 Unrelated to my newfound awareness of the overflow valve, I’m steadfastly insistent that my snowflakes aren’t going to bed with the combination of sunscreen, chlorine, and the summer day on their skin and in their hair.
 Just like the little pile beneath the brush, I’m always unprepared for the mess that follows.

-“Your kids will come from camp exhausted and ready for bed,” their counselors assured my lovely red headed and me at the start of the summer… and they were 100% accurate in this prediction/assessment.
+“Your kids will come from camp exhausted and ready for bed,” their counselors assured my lovely red headed wife and me at the start of the summer… and they were 100% accurate in this prediction/assessment.
 What they left out however was that amid their fatigue and weariness, they’d still be completely unwilling to actually go to bed, and just like the overflow valve that led to the little pile of filth, tonight’s brief shower led to a minor… I guess I can use the word, “disagreement,” that led to a not-so minor disagreement, and led to a definitely not minor disagreement, and things continued to escalate from there.

 As I write this, I’m thoroughly exhausted and I don’t think I’ve said a word after insisting showers would be taken this evening.